BigWizzo/restaurant/README.md

   npm install webpack webpack-cli --save-dev
 ```

-- run `npm run start:dev` to open the the project in your browser
+- run `npm run start:dev` to open the project in your browser

 ### Github Actions